tdhwani/linear-systems-of-equations/README.md

 # linear-systems-of-equations
 Solving linear systems of equations

-__linear_system_qr.py file implements an overconstrained, homogeneous linear system.
+__solve_linear_system.py file implements an overconstrained, homogeneous linear system by using SVD factorization method.
 The module supports:__

 • Initializing with a fixed constraint matrix A and storage of whatever internal variables needed for repeatedly minimizing.